trim21/gm-fetch/README.md

 ## Browser Compatibility

-This package doesn't include a polyfill, so requires browser with fetch API support.
+This package is using `Request` and `Response` class, it so requires a browser with fetch API support.

 https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API#browser_compatibility